yusufsyaifudin/stex/readme.md

 To run migration
-`python manage.py db upgrade heads`
+`python manage.py db upgrade`

+## Eloquent database
+Stex using [Active-SQLAlchemy](https://github.com/mardix/active-sqlalchemy) for ORM interface.
+It makes you to easy communicate with your database.
+[See docs for usage](/docs/active_sqlalchemy.md)

 ## Modules
 Stex support module.
 All you need is create your own module and import in `/app/modules.py` such as `from app.home_module.controllers import mod_home` and then register it to the blueprint `app.register_blueprint(mod_home)`.
 Done!